rhencke/cherow/README.md

 ## API

 Cherow can be used to perform syntactic analysis of Javascript program.

+*Note!* there does not exist an `sourceType: module` option for parsing module code.
+Acc. the Ecmascript specs you should use either `parseScript` or `parseModule`.

 ```js